Unfortunately, this property is no longer available, it may have been recently rented or sold.

 Browse alternative properties below or use the search for more specific results.

 As with any international city, there is a mixture of both foreign owners and local landlords offering both furnished and unfurnished apartments for rent.
-Perhaps with the exception of the Wola Justowa region, the Old town is the area with the highest density of foreign tenants with many leases being taken up by people visiting Krakow on business trips.
+Perhaps with the exception of the Wola Justowa region, the city centre is the area with the highest density of foreign tenants with many leases being taken up by people visiting Krakow on business trips.

-Real estate in Krakow Old town is characterized by old tenement or town house style buildings (in Polish, ‘kamienica’), some in a poor state of repair, others fully renovated.
+Real estate in the city centre of Krakow is characterized by old tenement or town house style buildings (in Polish, ‘kamienica’), some in a poor state of repair, others fully renovated.
 New build property is as dispersed within the old town although it is less common and more in demand when available because of the lack of supply.

 Within the old city walls, where cars are restricted, the usage of property is mainly for commercial purposes, such as hotels, shops, restaurants and offices.
 Although there are also a number of residential apartments located right in the centre of the city, most people who want to be in the city centre prefer to live just outside of the old city walls which is more suited to residential purposes.

-As you move further from the main market square residential property becomes more widespread and indeed the section of Krakow old town between the Planty and Aleja (second ring road) contains some leafy and highly desirable residential streets.
+As you move further from the main market square residential property becomes more widespread and indeed the section of the city centre between the Planty and Aleja (second ring road) contains some leafy and highly desirable residential streets.

-Because of the historic nature of Krakow’s old town (stare miasto), parking is relatively limited and a significant premium is associated with any property with parking, particularly when it is secure or in underground garages, so availability of a garage should be taken into consideration if you wish to rent an apartment with parking.
+Because of the historic nature of Krakow’s city centre, parking is relatively limited and a significant premium is associated with any property with parking, particularly when it is secure or in underground garages, so availability of a garage should be taken into consideration if you wish to rent an apartment with parking.